MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-conditional-access-conditions.md

 When users access a sensitive application, an administrator might factor multiple conditions into their access decisions like:

-- Sign-in risk information from Identity Protection
+- Sign-in risk information from ID Protection
 - Network location
 - Device information

 ## User risk

-Administrators with access to [Identity Protection](~/id-protection/overview-identity-protection.md), can evaluate user risk as part of a Conditional Access policy.
+Administrators with access to [ID Protection](~/id-protection/overview-identity-protection.md), can evaluate user risk as part of a Conditional Access policy.
 User risk represents the probability that a given identity or account is compromised.
 More information about user risk can be found in the articles [What is risk](~/id-protection/concept-identity-protection-risks.md) and [How To: Configure and enable risk policies](~/id-protection/howto-identity-protection-configure-risk-policies.md).

 ## Sign-in risk

-Administrators with access to [Identity Protection](~/id-protection/overview-identity-protection.md), can evaluate sign-in risk as part of a Conditional Access policy.
+Administrators with access to [ID Protection](~/id-protection/overview-identity-protection.md), can evaluate sign-in risk as part of a Conditional Access policy.
 Sign-in risk represents the probability that a given authentication request wasn't made by the identity owner.
 More information about sign-in risk can be found in the articles [What is risk](~/id-protection/concept-identity-protection-risks.md) and [How To: Configure and enable risk policies](~/id-protection/howto-identity-protection-configure-risk-policies.md).

 ## Insider risk (Preview)

+Administrators with access to [Microsoft Purview adaptive protection](/purview/insider-risk-management-adaptive-protection) can incorporate risk signals from Microsoft Purview into Conditional Access policy decisions.
 Insider risk takes into account your data governance, data security, and risk and compliance configurations from Microsoft Purview.
 These signals are based on contextual factors like:

 - User behavior
 - Historical patterns